 - 30. Prove that parallelogram on the same base and between same parallels are equal in area. - 31.
 Prove that the two triangles on the same base and between the same parallels are equal in area. - 32.
 If a triangle and parallelogram are on the same base and between the same parallels then prove that the area of triangle is equal to the half the area of parallelogram using this find ar (Δ CMD).

-Letter he decided to construct playground of shape ΔABP for children.
+Later he decided to construct playground of shape ΔABP for children.
 If AC || DP then

-- (a) Prove than ar(ABCD) = ar(ABP) - (b) Which values are depicted here?
+- (a) Prove than ar(ABCD) = ar(ABP) - (b) area (